Kitchener, Ontario: Civic institutions

 On 9 June 1912, Berlin was designated a city.
 At this time, the City Hall was in the two-story building at King and Frederick Streets that had also been used as the Berlin town hall, completed in 1869 by builder Jacob Y. Shantz.
 During its tenure, the structure was also used as a library, theatre, post/telegraph office, market, and jail.
 That building was demolished in 1924 and replaced by a new structure behind it, designed by architects William Schmalz and Bernal Jones, featuring a classical-revival style and a large civic square in front.
 Demolished in 1973, and replaced by an office tower and the Market Square shopping mall, the old City Hall's clock tower was later (1995) erected in Victoria Park.
 The building was not replaced by the current Kitchener City Hall on King Street until 1993; the architect for the latter was Bruce Kuwabara.
 During the interim years, the city had occupied leased premises on Frederick Street.

 Kitchener was in many cases within Ontario the earliest adopter, or one of the earliest adopters, of many municipal institutions which later became commonplace.
 These institutions included library boards, planning boards, and conservation authorities.
-Known collectively as the agencies, boards, and commissions (or ABCs), these special-purpose bodies became a characteristic element of Canadian governance.
+Known collectively as the agencies, boards, and commissions (ABCs), these special-purpose bodies became a characteristic element of Canadian governance.
 The ABCs movement in Kitchener began in the 1890s with the passage of the 1894 Public Parks Act transferring management of the town's parkland from a committee of the town council to a parks board, an initiative which ultimately led to the creation of Victoria Park.
 A prominent supporter of this movement was John Richard Eden, who would later become mayor of the town in 1899.
 The parks board was followed in 1899 by a water commission, whose creation was heavily supported by local industrialists following a devastating fire at a local factory in 1896, as well as due to the need by many industries for a reliable water supply.
 The town's local gas plant and electric utility was similarly municipalized in 1903, resulting in the creation of the Berlin Light Commission.

 Facing a mounting sewage problem, especially as a result of effluent from the town's industrial tanneries, local leaders in Berlin campaigned at a provincial level to be allowed to create a sewage commission, for which there was no provision in provincial legislation.
 Ultimately, a private bill was passed, allowing Berlin to create the first sewage commission in Canada in 1904.
 The Berlin and Waterloo Street Railway was soon also taken over and municipalized.
 Kitchener was the first city in Ontario to get hydroelectric power in long-distance transmission lines from Niagara Falls, on October 11, 1910.
 The growing roster of public utilities managed by the Light Commission led to its reorganization into the Kitchener Public Utilities Commission in 1924, which operated as the municipal gas, electric, and light utility, as well as the local street railway operator.